 Producing Our Blunt Wraps in the Philippines

 About Jungle Blunts

-When I arrived in the Philippines in 2012, I was introduced to Lomboy wraps.
-I immediately had the thought of Blunt Wraps in the US.
+I was introduced to Lomboy wraps back in 2012 when I arrived in the Philippines.
+I immediately thought of Blunt Wraps in the US.
 Four years later it began.
 Originally, we thought we could help the local women who roll them, but we found the quality was just not up to standards within the industry.
-(See image below)
+(See images below)

 So, we began picking and drying the leaves ourselves.
-This includes Cleaning and preparing only the healthiest leaves.
+We did all the cleaning and preparing of only the healthiest leaves.
 To ensure the quality of our wraps, we check for bugs and any other abnormalities.
 Being a Horticulturist has benefited us greatly with this project.
 Once we had a solid process, we then taught it to our rollers, who have also come up with solutions along the way to perfect our product.
-We have been lucky to find a talented group that is as excited as we are about this project and have really been dedicated to preserving the high quality of our products..
+We have been lucky to find a talented group that is as excited as we are and have really been dedicated to preserving the high quality of our products.

 Local Market for Lomboy Wraps

 While the original plan included locals who were already producing wraps for the local tobacco market, as mentioned above we just couldn’t control the quality.
 So instead of trying to teach an old dog new tricks, we figured it would be better to teach others a new way.
 One thing to note: Our Blunt Cones DO NOT contain Tobacco.
 You can read more about our tobacco-free wraps here.

 Creating Local Jobs for Filipinos

 Every order you place creates a job for our Artisan Rollers and Bamboo Craftsman.
 Being our company is the sister company of Dragonfly Bamboo, a Benefit Corporation, we follow the same principles of giving back to the community, in this case in the Philippines.
 As our business expands, we will expand to other islands where we will teach more groups how to produce our products and offer the opportunity to earn extra income.